Best Pool Heater Option: Gas/Propane vs. Heat Pump vs. Solar

-Are you looking for a way to utilize your swimming pool for as much of the year as possible?
+Are you looking for a way to use your swimming pool for as much of the year as possible?
 At River Pools we meet with hundreds of folks across Virginia, Maryland, and West Virginia each year regarding their inground pool projects and we receive many questions regarding pool heaters.
 Today we're going to discuss the benefits of heating your pool, different heating options, and how much each option costs initially and on a monthly basis.

 Great question!
 Without a pool heater your swim season may only last three or four months, while the addition of a heater will typically extend your swim season about two months depending on location and climate.

 There are three main types of pool heaters:

-- Heat Pump (electric)
+- Heat pump (electric)